sbugalski/sbugalski/README.md

 ## 👋 Hi there, I'm Stanislaw Bugalski!

-I am experienced qualified Tech Lead.
+I am experienced qualified Tech Lead. <br>
-Over the past 5 years, I have  gained knowledge and experience in the areas of DevOps, Azure Cloud ☁️ I have established track record of leading teams, coordinating work, achieving technical excellence and executing successful projects.
-My strong abilities to align technical solutions with business requirements, optimize performance and ensure seamless integration help me with that.
+Over the past 6 years, I have  gained knowledge and experience in the areas of DevOps, Azure Cloud ☁️<br>
+I have established track record of leading teams, coordinating work, achieving technical excellence and executing successful projects.
+My strong abilities to align technical solutions with business requirements, optimize performance and ensure seamless integration help me with that.<br>
 In addition I am developing sales skills, interpersonal skills, learning psychology and how the brain works 🧠
 ---